UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 - *The player loses if the suspicion meter reaches 100%*: *If the suspicion meter reaches 100%, then the player is spotted and shown a screen that they are caught and are forced to restart the level*

 ## Feedback

-*Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*
-*Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*

 *The suspicion meter changes colors as your suspicion increases.
 Suspicion is green when low, yellow when medium, and red when high*
 *The music gets more dramatic when youre suspicion increases, and is more calm when your suspicion is low*